Cost of living support with the rising cost of energy bills

 Energy Price Guarantee and Energy Support Scheme

-The ‘Energy Price Guarantee’ announced by the Government will mean a typical UK household will now pay up to an average £2,500 a year on their energy bill for the next two years.
+The ‘Energy Price Guarantee’ announced by the Government will mean a typical UK household will now pay up to an average £2,500 a year on their energy bill.
 This is automatic and applies to all households.
 Find out more at Gov.UK.

 £900 one-off Cost of Living Payment for those on means-tested benefits

 The new £900 cash boost for over eight million eligible means-tested benefits claimants,

 including those on Universal Credit, Pension Credit and tax credits, starts in